sindresorhus/electron-dl/readme.md

 Optional callback that receives a number between `0` and `1` representing the progress of the current download.

+#### onCancel

+Type: `Function`

+Optional callback that must return a boolean which indicates whether the current download should be cancelled.

 #### openFolderWhenDone

 Type: `boolean`<br>